anshudutta/sre-cheat-sheet/README.md

 Valid Events - Requests of type https and from user agent - Browser or mobile client for path `/api/getSKUs` or `/api/completePurchase`

-- Availability - Proportion of requests for path `/api/getSKUs` or `/api/completePurchase` that are not in status code 500 measured at load balancer
+- Availability SLI - Proportion of requests for path `/api/getSKUs` or `/api/completePurchase` that are not in status code 500 measured at load balancer
-- Latency - Proportion of requests for paths `/api/getSKUs` or `/api/completePurchase` served within 3 seconds (lets say that this is based on historical data) measured at load balancer
+- Latency SLI - Proportion of requests for paths `/api/getSKUs` or `/api/completePurchase` served within 3 seconds (lets say that this is based on historical data) measured at load balancer
-- Quality - Proportion of requests for path `/api/getSKUs` or `/api/completePurchase` served without degrading quality measured at client-side using synthetic client or client side instrumentation
+- Quality SLI - Proportion of requests for path `/api/getSKUs` or `/api/completePurchase` served without degrading quality measured at client-side using synthetic client or client side instrumentation

 #### Managing complex systems
 - Start by thinking about user journeys